Leah1977/Fit_Time_MS4/README.md

 * 404 page, which has a link back to the home page without using browser navigation.

+* 403 page, which has a link back to the home page without using browser navigation.

+* 500 page, which has a link back to the home page without using browser navigation.

 ## Home page

 The home page is made up of a logo "Fit Time"